zenorocha/liferay-learn/docs/commerce/2.x/en/orders-and-fulfillment/orders/processing-an-order.md

 # Processing an Order

-Processing an order in Liferay Commerce consists of three major stages: accepting the order, processing the order, and finally creating a shipment.
+Processing an order in Liferay Commerce consists of three stages: accepting an order, processing an order, and creating a shipment.
 To begin processing all orders, including [Subscriptions](../subscriptions/managing-subscriptions.md) (recurring orders), navigate to the [Orders](./orders-menu-reference-guide.md) menu in the _Control Panel_.

-## Accepting the Order
+## Accepting an Order

 Users can accept an order once it has completed the checkout process.
 Note that if [Order Workflows](../order-workflows/enabling-or-disabling-order-workflows.md) have been enabled, the order must first be reviewed and then [approved (or rejected)](../order-workflows/approving-or-rejecting-orders-in-order-workflows.md).
 Until the order is reviewed, the order has not completed the checkout process and thus cannot be accepted at this point.